 Late Work: turning in late work will result in a 10% deduction for that particular project or assignment so be sure to get your projects in on time.
-However, do not turn in crap on time.
+However, do not turn in garbage or lazy work on time.
 Sometimes it will be better for your grade to turn in quality work late then junky work on time.